open-telemetry/oteps/text/0240-Sampling_Configuration.md

       - <SAMPLERn>
 ```

 The `any_sampler` is a composite sampler which takes a non-empty list of Samplers as the argument.
-When making a sampling decision, it goes through the list to find a sampler that decides to sample.
-If found, this sampling decision is final.
+When making a sampling decision, it goes through the list and asks each sampler for its decision about sampling.
+If any of these samplers decides to sample, the final decision is to sample.
 If none of the samplers from the list wants to sample the span, the composite sampler drops the span.
-If the first child which decided to sample modified the trace state, the effect of the modification remains in effect.
+State trace modfications by all the child samplers are cumulative.

 ### Logical-And Sampling